Blood Relatives (Millennium): Plot

-At a funeral in Seattle, James Dickerson (Sean Six), approaches the mourning family.
-He introduces himself as "Ray Bell" and pretends to have known the deceased at university.
-He embraces the dead man's mother lingeringly, and leaves.
-Later that night, the mother is visiting her son's grave, and is pulled into an open grave as she passes it.
+At a funeral in Seattle, James Dickerson (Sean Six), calling himself "Ray Bell", approaches the mourning family and pretends to have known the deceased.
+He embraces the dead man's mother lingeringly and leaves.
+Later that night, as the mother is visiting her son's grave, she is pulled into an open grave when she passes it.
 Her body is found the next day, although the rest of her family have been told they cannot see it.
-Speaking to clinical social worker Catherine Black (Megan Gallagher), Seattle police officer Bob Bletcher (Bill Smitrovich) reveals that the victim had been graphically mutilated during the murder.
+Speaking to clinical social worker Catherine Black (Megan Gallagher), Seattle police detective Bob Bletcher (Bill Smitrovich) reveals that the victim had been graphically mutilated during the murder.

-Catherine Black's husband, offender profiler Frank Black (Lance Henriksen), is asked to consult on the case as a member of the Millennium Group, a private investigative organisation.
+Catherine's husband, profiler Frank Black (Lance Henriksen), is asked to consult on the case as a member of the Millennium Group.
 Black senses that the killer feels rage towards someone—not the victim—and is taking it out on strangers.
 Speaking to the family, Black finds that the victim's dead son has had a sports team badge taken from his body; he also realizes that the strange "Ray Bell" must be the killer.

-Back at his halfway house Dickerson is wearing the missing badge, as the house's trustee Connor scolds him for breaking curfew—and threatens not to cover up for him any more.
-After Connor leaves, James finds an obituary in the newspaper and circles it.
-Elsewhere, Black finds the name "Ray Bell" in the same newspaper as the victim's son's obituary, and deduces that the killer may have been frequenting funerals before, probably taking souvenirs like the badge.
+Back at the halfway house where he lives, Dickerson wears the missing badge as the house's trustee, Connor, chastises him for breaking curfew.
+After Connor leaves, Dickerson finds an obituary in the newspaper and circles it.
+Elsewhere, Black finds the name "Ray Bell" in the same newspaper as the victim's son's obituary, deducing that the killer may have been frequenting funerals before and had taken souvenirs from the deceased such as the badge.
 He believes that the victim is his first, but that killing will become easier for him.

-Dickerson visits another funeral, and befriends a mourner, Tina, by pretending to have been a childhood friend of the deceased.
+Dickerson visits another funeral and befriends a mourner, Tina, by pretending to have been a childhood friend of the deceased.
 They visit a nearby lake to reminisce, but she feels something is wrong.
-Dickerson apologises and leaves; however, Tina is soon attacked from behind.
+Dickerson apologizes and leaves; however, Tina is soon attacked from behind.
 Her body is found with the words "stop looking" carved into her stomach, and Black believes there may be a message somewhere on the first victim's body.
-He asks fellow Group member Peter Watts (Terry O'Quinn) to look for it; Watts is also able to find fingerprints on Tina's hair clip that identify Dickerson—a paroled convict.
-They track him down to the halfway home, although Connor secretly helps him to escape to a nearby scrapyard.
-In Dickerson's room, a hidden cache of souvenirs is found, along with a journal and a stack of letters marked "return to sender".
+He asks fellow Group member Peter Watts (Terry O'Quinn) to look for it; Watts is also able to find fingerprints on Tina's hair clip that identify Dickerson, a paroled convict.
+They track Dickerson down to the halfway home, although Connor secretly helps him to escape to a nearby scrapyard.
+In Dickerson's room, a hidden cache of souvenirs is found, along with a journal and a stack of letters marked "return to sender."